Comprehensive X-ray and Multiwavelength Study of ULXs in NGC 1566

-The cold astronomical objects invisible to optical detectors become visible in the infrared band.
-For example, stars are being born and RGs can be too cold to be detectable in visible wavelengths.
-ULXs whose counterparts could not be determined, in other words, no optical source could be determined in the derived astrometric error radii in the past studies, are highly probable to have counterparts in the good enough resolution {\it JWST} NIR images.
+Cold astronomical objects that are not detectable by optical detectors can be observed in the infrared (IR) bands.
+ULXs whose counterparts could not be determined, in other words, no optical source could be determined in the derived astrometric error radii in the past studies, are highly probable to have counterparts in the good enough resolution {\it JWST} images.
 Recently, in some studies, XRBs including ULXs whose optical counterparts cannot be detected have been classified as low-mass X-ray binaries (LMXBs) \citep{2020ApJ...890..150C}.
 However, recently published studies \citep{2023arXiv230611163A,2023MNRAS.526.5765A} have shown evidence of circumbinary disk/dust around ULXs whose optical counterparts could not be determined.
-These results show that the emission of optical counterparts (possible donor stars) can be obscured by hot dust and/or circumbinary disks around them, which does not imply that they are LMXBs.\\
+These results show that the emission of optical counterparts (possible donor stars) can be obscured by hot dust and/or circumbinary disks around them, which does not imply that they are LMXBs. \\

-This work is carried out a comprehensive X-ray and multiwavelength study of there ULXs in galaxy NGC 1566 observed with {\it Swift-XRT}, {\it Chandra}, {\it JWST} and {\it HST}.
-The primary goal of this work is to search for and identify possible NIR and optical counterparts of three ULXs by deploying all available {\it JWST} and {\it HST} images.
-Moreover, the X-ray spectral and temporal properties of these three ULXs are analyzed in detail, aiming to impose constraints on the compact object nature as well as the mechanism of X-ray emission.
+This work carries out a comprehensive X-ray and multi-wavelength study of the ULXs in the galaxy NGC 1566 observed with {\it Swift/XRT}, {\it Chandra}, {\it JWST} and {\it HST}.
+The primary goal of this work is to search for and identify possible NIR and optical counterparts of ULXs by deploying all available {\it JWST} and {\it HST} images.
+In addition, the X-ray spectral and temporal properties of these ULXs are analyzed in detail, aiming to impose constraints on the nature of the compact objects nature as well as on their X-ray emission.
 The paper is structured as follows.
-Section \ref{sec:2} presents the properties of galaxy NGC 1566 as well as target ULXs, and also it gives X-ray, optical, and infrared observations.
+Section \ref{sec:2} presents the properties of galaxy NGC 1566 as well as the target ULXs, and also it gives details of X-ray, optical, and infrared observations.
 Details of these observations and data reduction and analysis are presented in Section \ref{sec:3}.
-Section \ref{sec:4} presents results and discussions of the properties of X-ray-near-infrared of ULXs.
-Finally, Section \ref{sec:5} is summarized the main conclusions of this study.\\
+Section \ref{sec:4} presents results and discussions of the properties of X-ray and multi-wavelength of ULXs.
+Finally, Section \ref{sec:5} summarizes the main conclusions of this study.\\